Structured random matrices and cyclic cumulants: A free probability approach: Applications

 \section{Applications}

 In this section we apply the formulae (\ref{eq:resolvent}-\ref{eq:a-b}) to some explicit random matrix ensembles.
 For Wigner matrices we show that this produces the well known Wigner semi-circle law.
 We also show how to generalize this to the structured case where the variance of diagonal entries can vary.
 For matrices rotated by Haar random unitaries, we show that our method reduces to free multiplicative convolution when interested in the spectrum of subblocks.
 Finally we apply our method to the stationary distribution of the Quantum Symmetric Simple Exclusion Process (QSSEP), a structured random matrix ensembles for which the local free cumulants are known.
+This application to QSSEP is new and extends the results previously presented in \cite{Bernard2023Exact}.